 Research and the experience of others show that moments of crisis (though they may feel incredibly intense) are often short-term and situation-specific.

-Suicidal thoughts and their intensity often follow a pattern similar to the chart shown here – increasing then decreasing over time.
+Suicidal thoughts (and the intensity with which they occur) often follow a pattern similar to the chart shown here – increasing then decreasing over time.

 This helps to show that if we can make it through the worst moments, our suicidal thoughts will eventually diminish.

 Try to think of suicidal thoughts like having a fresh wound; although it may hurt us a lot in the moment, the pain will eventually pass and our wound will heal.
 Given time, suicidal thoughts will dissipate.